 Mother: Maria del Perpetuo Socorro Ofelia Nieto Sanchez, a teacher

-Children: with Monica Pretelini Saenz: Paulina, Nicole, Alejandro; while still married to Saenz: one son with Maritza Diaz Hernandez; one son, died as infant, with woman unknown to fast facts researchers.
+Children: with Monica Pretelini Saenz: Paulina, Nicole, Alejandro; while still married to Saenz: one son with Maritza Diaz Hernández; one son, died as infant, with a woman whose name is unavailable publicly.

 Education: Universidad Panamericana, B.A., 1989; Instituto Tecnológico de Estudios Superiores de Monterrey, M.A., 1991